-A total of 18 persons who served either as directors of Amdocs or members of its administrative, supervisory or management bodies during all or part of fiscal 2004 received remuneration from Amdocs.
-The aggregate remuneration paid by us to such persons was approximately \$7.5 million, which includes amounts set aside or accrued to provide pension, retirement or similar benefits, but does not include amounts expended by us for automobiles made available to such persons, expenses (including business travel, professional and business association dues) or other fringe benefits.
-Included in this amount is remuneration to two former executive officers and one former director for the applicable portions of fiscal 2004.
+A total of 18 persons who served either as directors of Amdocs or members of its administrative, supervisory or management bodies during all or part of fiscal 2005 received remuneration from Amdocs.
+The aggregate remuneration paid by us to such persons was approximately \$9.3 million, which includes amounts set aside or accrued to provide pension, retirement or similar benefits, but does not include amounts expended by us for automobiles made available to such persons, expenses (including business travel, professional and business association dues) or other fringe benefits.
+Included in this amount is remuneration to one former officer for the applicable portion of fiscal 2005.